albertocasagrande99/YOLOv3_Volleyball/README.md

-# Detection and tracking in volleyball match
+# Detection and tracking in volleyball match :volleyball:
-Our software detects players and the ball in volleyball games.
+Our software detects the players and the ball in volleyball games.
 Furthermore, it is possible to track the ball within a video of a match.
 The detector used is YOLOv3, while the tracker is CSRT, which is available in OpenCV.

 ## Weights
 ### Player detection